Michael Atiyah: Early life and education

 Atiyah was born on 22 April 1929 in Hampstead, London, England, the son of Jean (née Levens) and Edward Atiyah.
 His mother was Scottish and his father was a Lebanese Orthodox Christian.
-He had two brothers, Patrick (deceased) and Joe, and a sister, Selma (deceased).
+He had two brothers, Patrick and Joe, and a sister, Selma.
 Atiyah went to primary school at the Diocesan school in Khartoum, Sudan (1934–1941), and to secondary school at Victoria College in Cairo and Alexandria (1941–1945); the school was also attended by European nobility displaced by the Second World War and some future leaders of Arab nations.
 He returned to England and Manchester Grammar School for his HSC studies (1945–1947) and did his national service with the Royal Electrical and Mechanical Engineers (1947–1949).
 His undergraduate and postgraduate studies took place at Trinity College, Cambridge (1949–1955).
 He was a doctoral student of William V. D. Hodge and was awarded a doctorate in 1955 for a thesis entitled Some Applications of Topological Methods in Algebraic Geometry.

-Atiyah was a member of the British Humanist Association.

 During his time at Cambridge, he was president of The Archimedeans.